JackDougherty/jack-site/_pages/educ309.md

 - Discuss readings recommended by students, with their short essays and discussion questions, by _______

 ### Tues Nov 26
 - No class.
-Instead, schedule individual or small-group meetings with instructor to plan your future research proposal or graduate school statement, due at last class
+Instead, schedule individual or small-group meetings with instructor to discuss your "Writing You Can Use" assignment, due before our last class.

 ### Thur Nov 28
 - No class: Thanksgiving